viaforensics/owasp-password-strength-test/README.md

   OWASP guidelines), four optional complexity tests are made, and a password must pass at least three of them in order to be considered "strong".

+- `i18nErrorKeys` is a `boolean` that toggles the i18n error keys in place of english error messages.
+This can be useful when translating the errors using a 3rd party i18n library.
+When true the following keys can be returned:
+  `failedMinLength`, `failedMaxLength`, `failedThreeRepeatedChars`,
+  `optionalLowercaseRequired`, `optionalUppercaseRequired`,
+  `optionalNumberRequired` and `optionalSpecialCharRequired`.

 Extending
 ---------